sara-nl/spiderdocs/source/Pages/storage_on_spider.rst

 process data for the duration of the submitted job.
 The scratch space is cleaned regularly in an automatic fashion and hence can not used for long term storage.

+For more information about how to use scratch during your compute jobs, please see the compute section.
 .. _project-space-fs:

 Using project spaces